 Here's the first thing you should ask yourself if you see really cheap last-minute international flights to Peru.
 "Why are they so cheap?
 Could it be that all Machu Picchu entry tickets are sold out?"
+With all the increased availability for tickets in 2024, I can't imagine this would happen.
+But as we have seen in Inca Land, anything is possible.
 You only need to check the one and only official Machu Picchu government website to get the answer to that question.
 I showed you how to do that in in the list of TIPS above.
-Now you need to read my post about what to do when Machu Picchu entry tickets are sold out.
+In case they are sold out you need to read my post about what to do when Machu Picchu entry tickets are sold out.

 Mistake #8.
 You bought train tickets that include Machu Picchu entry tickets right?

 Yes and no. Be very careful.
 If you're not seeing tickets available for your dates on the official Machu Picchu government website, that means tour operators, hotels, tour guides and train companies can't buy tickets either.
 In order to buy a ticket, everyone must make full payment and present a valid passport for the Machu Picchu visitor..In other words, no one can store blank tickets for later use.
 Perurail has Hiram Bingham luxury trains that include entry tickets but they must be purchased at least 30 days in advance.
 Given the nature of the fluctuating availability for Machu Picchu tickets in 2023, I would double check that entry tickets are guaranteed for any dates regardless of how early you are organizing your trip.
 IncaRail offers upgraded service that includes private tour guides and bus tickets but they will use YOUR entry tickets.
 Once you are less than 30 days from your proposed visit to Machu Picchu, all bets are off.
 Here's a link to our blog about "When Machu Picchu Tickets are Sold Out."